 If you are going to learn Japanese, you need to decide why you are learning the language.
-Why did I learn Japanese?
-My work took me there in 1971.
-I lived there for nine years, mostly during the 1970s.
-I learned in Japan, surrounded by the language, on my own, largely by listening and reading and using Japanese whenever I had the chance.
+I learned Japanese for work in 1971.
+I lived in Japan for nine years, mostly during the 1970s.
+Surrounded by the language, I learned on my own mostly through reading, listening, and practice.

-Most people who study Japanese won’t have the opportunity that I had, and will need some other motivation for learning the language.
-There is, fortunately, no shortage of good reasons to learn Japanese.
+Most people who study Japanese won’t have the learning conditions that I had, and they’ll need to find another motivation for learning the language.
+Fortunately, there’s no shortage of good reasons to learn Japanese.

-Japan has a fascinating, refined, and in many ways unique culture.
-As with all countries, Japan has been influenced by other cultures.
-In particular, Chinese civilization has had a major impact on Japan and its development.
-However, Japan has modified this Chinese input and combined it with many intrinsically Japanese elements, to weave a specifically Japanese cultural environment, which permeates so many aspects of Japanese life.
-This includes art, music, thought, sports, work, craftsmanship and personal relationships.
+Japan has a fascinating, refined, and unique culture.
+Japan has been influenced by other cultures, particularly Chinese civilization.
+However, Japan takes this international influence and creates a specifically Japanese cultural environment, evident in art, music, thought, sports, work, craftsmanship and personal relationships.

-Much has been written on the vertical nature of Japanese society, or of the insularity of Japanese culture.
-In my own case, I found the culture welcoming, fascinating, friendly yet full of contradictions.
+Much has been written on the insularity of Japanese culture.
+In my own case, I found the culture welcoming, friendly, and full of contradictions.
 My wife and I often feel nostalgic for our years in Japan.
 Perhaps it is the qualities of mutual trust and respect that remain the clearest in my mind.
 The rewards for learning Japanese are great.

-So let me offer tips on achieving fluency in Japanese.
+So, how do you learn Japanese?
+Let me offer you five tips on achieving fluency in this language.

 5 Tips To Help You Learn Japanese